giuliachiola/super-blog-content/til/template-engine/nunjucks-push-in-array.md

 ---
-title: Add items to an array in Nunjucks
+title: Add items to an array in nunjucks
 abstract: Using push() method, add items in array using Nunjucks template engine.
 quote: Whether you think you can or think you can’t, you’re right.
 quoteAuthor: Henry Ford